qoomon/yolo-secret/README.md

 # YOLO-secret
-This is a web app to share secret in a secure way.
+This is a web app to share secrets in an easy but secure way.

+**Secrets can be read only once!**

 **[Demo](https://yolo-secret.vercel.app/)**